Translated by Hilary Keyes

 "Japan Connected-Free Wi-Fi" is a service for the visitors from abroad.
 Be sure to download the application in advance.

 Overflowing with entertainment facilities, restaurants, shops, and more, Tokyo is truly a city that can fulfill almost all your hopes and dreams.
-Although it would be impossible to fully explain each and every highlight of this mega-city, we have tried to put together here the best, and most useful information about Tokyo.
+Although it would be impossible to fully explain each and every highlight of this mega-city, we have tried to put together here the best, and most useful information about Japan's capital.
 If you are planning a trip to this city, then please think of this article as your guide.